sleepingkingstudios/incunabulum/systems/5e/feats.md

 You have deepened your studies as an artificer.
 You learn one artificer infusion.
 Whenever you gain a level, you can replace the artificer infusion you learned with a new one.

 You can select this feat multiple times.
 Each time you do so, you learn one additional artificer infusion.
 In addition, every second time you take this feat, your maximum number of infused items increases by 1.

+### Fey Bloodline

+*Bloodline*

+The magic of the Feywild runs through your veins.
+You gain the following benefits:

+- Increase your Dexterity, Wisdom, or Charisma score by +2, to a maximum of 20, **or** increase two o fthose scores by +1 each, to a maximum of 20.
+- You learn one cantrip of your choice from the druid spell list.
+Wisdom or Charisma is your spellcasting ability for that cantrip.

+Additionally, choose one of the following benefits:

+- *Bark Skin*: Your skin has a tough, bark-like cover over vital areas.
+When you aren't wearing armor, your base AC is 13 + your Dexterity modifier.
+You can use your natural armor to determine your AC if the armor you wear would leave you with a lower AC.
+A shield's benefits apply as normal while you use your natural armor.
+- *Dance Of Light And Shadow*: You can cast *silent image* at will, without expending a spell slot or material components.
+- *Fey Magic:* You learn the *misty step* spell and one 1st-level spell your your choice.
+The 1st-level spell must be from the Divination or Enchantment school of magic.
+You can cast each of these spells without expending a spell slot.
+Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish a long rest.
+You can also cast these spells using spell slots you have of the appropriate level.

 ### Gift of the Artificer